-The Grenfell Community Assembly is a new forum that gives the Grenfell community the opportunity to come together and discuss the issues that matter to them.
+The Grenfell Community Assembly is a forum that gives the Grenfell community the opportunity to come together and discuss the issues that matter to them.

 It offers a chance for residents to take part in real conversations and honest exchanges of views for everyone involved in the process.

-Meetings will be held approximately eight weeks in North Kensington and will focus on different themes each time, depending on what residents want to discuss.
+Meetings focus on different themes each time, depending on what residents want to discuss.

 Grenfell Community Assembly on Health and Wellbeing – Tuesday 24 September 2019